How to Design a Home Office that Inspires

 Next, consider selecting furniture that can easily fold away or hide.
 From desks that disappear into walls or can be stowed in closets at the end of the day, to chairs that are ergonomically sound, hideable options abound.

-If stowing furniture is not possible, instead opt for pieces that do double-duty.
+If stowing furniture is not possible, instead opt for multi-purpose pieces.
 For example, select an ottoman for your living room that has a filing cabinet inside, or convert the top drawers of your bureau into storage space for office supplies.
 Finding multiple uses for each piece of furniture expands the limits of your small home office design.

 Working from home is likely to be a part of work culture for the foreseeable future.
 Now is the ideal time to design a home office that makes you feel comfortable, increases productivity, and brings both efficiency and elegance to your workday.
 Whether your home office is a foldaway desk in your bedroom or a 500-square-foot room, there are myriad options to create a design that is both functional and beautiful.